 Additionally, some business and nonprofit entities have their top leader function as a CEO, yet opt for other titles, such as president or executive director.

 Although a CEO's key responsibilities are generally the same from one organization to the next, a CEO's exact duties can vary based on a number of factors, including the size of the company and whether it is a public company or privately held.
-The CEO at a startup or a small family business generally performs more of day-to-day management tasks than the CEO of a large company.
+The CEO at a startup or a small family business generally performs more day-to-day operations and management tasks than the CEO of a large company.

 One of the CEO's key tasks is developing, communicating and implementing strategy.
 In this regard, the CEO determines the plan of action for the organization in terms of which budgets, investments, markets, partnerships and products, among others, to pursue and implement to best fulfil the organization's mission -- whether it's to maximize profits, in the case of most businesses, or to meet specific humanitarian or philanthropic goals, as is the case with nonprofits, but also some for-profit enterprises.

 Other key tasks include organizing leadership and staff to meet strategic goals; ensuring that appropriate governance and controls are in place to limit risk and to comply with laws and regulations; identifying and then delivering value to the various stakeholders; and providing leadership at all times, including in the event of a crisis.

 The CEO is also responsible for hiring the leaders who make up the executive team; the CEO is equally responsible for firing those who do not perform up to the standards set by the CEO.
 These other chief officers are tasked with advising the CEO on functional areas; the chief financial officer (CFO) advises on finances, the chief marketing officer (CMO) on marketing and so on.
 These executives help the CEO formulate strategy and implement the policies and directions that the CEO then sets.
 In turn, these executives are in charge of managing their functional areas on the CEO's behalf.